Expense Ratio Calculator

 Mistakes to Avoid ⚠️

-- Ignoring trading commissions or front-end loads, which are separate from the annual expense ratio.
+- Ignoring trading commissions and front-end loads, which are separate from the annual expense ratio and add to total investment cost.